 Graphs on the front page are made with jcharts.

 For internal handling of chemical structures, the CDK was used.

-The applets for drawing and showing molecules are JChemPaint applets, part of the CDK project (until release 1.4.4 they were also used for input).
+The applets showing molecules are JChemPaint applets, part of the CDK project (until release 1.4.4 they were also used for input).

 We used sourceforge.net for organising the project.
-You can also find everthing about NMRShfitDB there!
+You can also find everthing about nmrshiftdb2 there!

 The development of the original nmrshiftdb2 software and initial hosting was supported by the Max-Planck-Institute of Chemical Ecology, Jena, the CUBIC centre at Universität zu Köln, Deutsche Forschungsgemeinschaft and the European Bioinformatics Institute.

 The nmrshiftdb2 software is based on NMRShiftDB and is developed by private contributions.
 If you want to support the project in any form, contact the administrator.

 All IUPAC Names listed within the nmrshiftdb2 DB have been generated with ACD/Name.
 ACD/Name is the quality standard in systematic nomenclature software.
 ACD/Labs also offers commercial solutions for NMR prediction (H1, C13, N15, F19, P31 and 2D NMR) and the largest commercial content databases in the world.